VM Scaling and Load Balancing via Cost Optimal MDP Solution: MDP formulation

-In what follows we will deal with counting processes of the general form: \( V(t)=\sup\{m\;; \sum^m_{i=0}v(i)\leq t\}, \) where $v(i)$ is the time between increment (e.g., arrival time, service time) $i-1$ and $i$, for some process $V$.
-Denote the arrivals counting process as $A(t)$ and task completion processes as $D_i(t)$.
-Define the following indicator functions: \begin{definition}[Queue indicators] For $1\leq i\leq\bn$ \end{definition} The building cost $\beta$ is applied each time a queue is activated.
-The destroy cost $\psi$ is applied each time a queue is destroyed.
-In most general form, these actions are allowed to be taken at arrival events and any departure events, that is, once the counting processes $A$ and $D_i$ increase.
-The corresponding cost functional discounted with discount factor $\gamma$, for policy $\pi$ is given by:
+} \end{footnotesize} where $v(i)$ is the time between an increment (e.g., arrival time, service time) $i-1$ and $i$, for some process $V$.
+Denote the arrivals counting process as $A(t)$ and task completion counting processes as $\{D_i(t)\}$, where $i$ indexes the queues.
+Define the following indicator functions: \begin{footnotesize} { \begin{definition}[Queue indicators] For $1\leq i\leq\bn$ \end{definition} } \end{footnotesize} In most general form, these actions are allowed to be taken at arrival events and any departure events, that is, once the counting processes $A$ and $D_i$ increase.

+Define the infinite horizon discounted cost functional, discounted with discount factor $\gamma$, for policy $\pi$ as follows: \begin{footnotesize} {

-where the first part stands for the queue activation cost ($J^{\pi}_b$) and deactivation cost ($J^{\pi}_d$) , the second part stands for queue holding cost ($J^{\pi}_h$) and delay cost ($J^{\pi}_\kappa$) , while the third part stands for the scheduling rewards ($J^{\pi}_r$) and rejection fines ($J^{\pi}_f$).
-The cost is otherwise written by its components
+} \end{footnotesize} where $h_i(t)$ is substituted from Equation~\eqref{1b}.
+The cost can be divided into the components as follows.
+The first part of the display above, i.e.~\eqref{eqJ1}, stands for the queue deployment cost, denote it as $J^{\pi}_b$, and termination cost, denote it as $J^{\pi}_d$.
+The second part, i.e.~\eqref{eqJ2}, stands for queue holding cost, denote it as $J^{\pi}_h$, and delay cost, denote it as $J^{\pi}_\kappa$.
+The third part, i.e.~\eqref{eqJ3}, stands for the cost associated with scheduling rewards, denote it as $J^{\pi}_r$, and the cost associated with rejection fines, denote it as $J^{\pi}_f$.
+That is, the cost is otherwise written by using the aforementioned components as follows,